-The Kernohans built and have been living in their 304sqft tiny house, known as Beloved Cabin, since December 2011.
-They currently reside on their small homestead in the woods of Georgia, where they have embraced solar energy, rain water collection, raise chickens, and grown their own vegetables and fruits.
+John and Fin have been living in their self-built 304sqft tiny house, known as “Beloved Cabin”, since December 2011.
+They currently reside on their 16-acre homestead in the woods of Georgia, where they have embraced solar energy, rain water collection, raise chickens, and grow their own vegetables and fruits.
+They are also the creators and owners of their towable 148sqft tiny house, the World-known “Tiny Firehouse – Station No. 9”, which is also their tribute home honoring firefighters and emergency responders.
 Fin is a vegetarian and fitness expert, while John is the handyman of the property and an avid outdoorsman, where he fills the freezer with fresh game (much to Fin’s despair).

 After years of organizing not-for-profit outdoor concerts and festivals as fundraisers for students and college-bound homeschool students, as well as being a board member for an organization responsible for arguably the largest home-education convention in the country, John, along with Fin, created the for-charity Tiny House Festivals and Tiny LIVING Festivals; including the now famous Georgia Tiny House Festivals (2016, 2017, 2018 & 2019), and the 60K+ attendee & 116 tiny structures Florida Tiny House Festivals (2016, 2017, 2018 & 2019); as well as record-breaking for-charity tiny house festivals in California, DC/Virginia, Louisiana, Massachusetts, New Jersey, and Tennessee… as well as the Nation-Wide & historic TINY HOUSES across AMERICA!